Bash at the Beach (1994): Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.

 Event

 Prior to the pay-per-view Brian Armstrong and Brad Armstrong defeated Steve Keirn and Bobby Eaton in a dark match.

 The pay-per-view opened with Lord Steven Regal retaining the WCW World Television Championship against Johnny B. Badd.
-This match was originally scheduled to have Sting as the challenger, however Badd substituted due to Sting’s eye injury.
+This match was originally scheduled to have Sting as the challenger, however Badd substituted due to Sting's eye injury.

-The second match was Vader facing The Guardian Angel.
+The second match was Big Van Vader facing The Guardian Angel.
 After Angel saw Harley Race with his nightstick, Angel grabbed it back, leading to the referee disqualifying him.

 The next match saw Terry Funk and Bunkhouse Buck defeat Dustin Rhodes and Arn Anderson.
 After Rhodes tagged Anderson, Anderson turned on his partner and attacked him with a DDT.
 Anderson tagged himself back out and put Funk on top of Rhodes for the win.
 After the match all three men continued to attack Rhodes.